nikkilr88/egghead-asciicasts/step-by-step-async-javascript-with-rxjs/lessons/rxjs-updating-data-with-scan.md

 	.subscribe((x)=> console.log(x));
 ```

 When this function is called, I get this `acc` as this first argument.
 We'll just go ahead and return a new object with a property called "`count`," which is `acc.count + 1`.
-For something more advanced, you'll probably use object assign, but we just have one property for now.
+For something more advanced, you'll probably use object assign, [which you can learn more about here](https://egghead.io/lessons/javascript-combine-objects-with-object-assign-and-lodash-merge), but we just have one property for now.

 ```javascript
 start$